TomPace101/nanopore_diffusion/new_notes.md

 That will require the expression projector.

-_ISSUE_ the simulation test doesn't compare the file output Maybe we even need a way to compare yaml files other than just bytewise.
+_ISSUE_ the simulation test doesn't compare the file output Ideally, these simulations should be based on problems where we can compare to an analytical solution.
-For example, compare floats to a limited precision.
+Maybe we even need a way to compare yaml files other than just bytewise.

-_ISSUE_ the homogenization simulation requests have no property schema, and an incomplete docstring
+For example, compare floats to a limited precision, or other form of tolerance.

 _TODO_ in writefield_outputfiles, detect MPI and list pvtu files